 Salutations!
 I am Diana Dmitrevsky the one and only Administrative Assistant at The Tobacco Control Evaluation Center.
-My role with the team is to oversee the day-to-day office activities and manages our communications.
-She is usually your first point of contact when you need to speak with a TCEC team member.
-I am happy to help direct your requests for technical assistance to our evaluation staff and help in any way she can.
-She has more than 25 years of experience working for public health and educational organizations.
+My role with the team is to oversee the day-to-day office activities and I am usually the initial point of contact when you need to speak with a TCEC team member.
+I am happy to help direct your requests for technical assistance to our evaluation staff and help in any way I can.
+I have over more than 25 years of experience working for public health and educational organizations.
 In my free time, I enjoy being a social butterfly or rescuing animals in the urban jungle.

 Melanie Dove is the Statistician and Principal Investigator for TCEC.
 She conducts research on how tobacco control policies and programs impact behavior and health.
 For example, she examined the impact of the Medi-Cal Incentives to Quit Smoking Project, which provided incentives to smokers enrolled in Medi-Cal to call the California Smokers’ Helpline.
 She also evaluated a Department of Justice program that provided grants to local agencies to reduce youth tobacco use.
 Melanie Dove is a professor in the Department of Public Health Sciences at UC Davis and teaches an Introduction to SAS class.
 She has an MPH from Boston University and a doctoral degree in Environmental Health from Harvard.